pascals-ager/spark-deets-service/readme.md

-This repository creates a local development environment for Apache Spark(2.3.3) cluster with 3 Node Hadoop(2.8.4) using a Yarn resource manager
+Set up a local development environment for Apache Spark(2.3.3) cluster with 3 Node Hadoop(2.8.4) using Yarn resource manager
 ##############################################################################

 How to build